uidaholib/main-web-redesign_draft/content/services/distance.md

 Trying to make sense of library resources can be confusing.
 To help, we've created hundreds of [research guides](https://libguides.uidaho.edu/?b=s) that are tailored to U of I classes and subjects.

-Our [Off-Campus Access guide](https://libguides.uidaho.edu/Distance_Education) provides detailed information about how to find and access resources.
+Our [Distance Education guide](https://libguides.uidaho.edu/Distance_Education) provides detailed information about how to find and access resources.

 ## Online Resources